jimbrig/jimsdots/gcloud/README.md

 ## Installation - Windows

 - Download from executable using the [Cloud SDK installer (google.com)](https://dl.google.com/dl/cloudsdk/channels/rapid/GoogleCloudSDKInstaller.exe).
-- Download via `powershell` with the following:
+- Download via `powershell` with the following (run commands separately):

 ```powershell
 (New-Object Net.WebClient).DownloadFile("https://dl.google.com/dl/cloudsdk/channels/rapid/GoogleCloudSDKInstaller.exe", "$env:Temp\GoogleCloudSDKInstaller.exe")

 & $env:Temp\GoogleCloudSDKInstaller.exe
 ```

+*Note: if you already have Python installed on your system do not select to use the pre-bundled version of Python with gcloud during installation*

 ## Installation Linux